ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 4.1 BPI Abstraction Scope and Components

 The Abstraction layers define common standards and processes such as Information Models, APIs and API formats, Process Flows, Roles, Responsibilities, Events, etc. for exposing and managing all BPI capabilities that represent individual steps of the BPI lifecycle processes.
 This includes but is not limited to:
-1. Specifying BPI functional capabilities aligned with already existing common API definitions.
+1. Specifying BPI functional capabilities aligned with already existing common API definitions
 2. Onboarding, publishing, upgrading, and retiring BPI APIs and BPI capabilities
-3. Coexistence and interoperability with legacy platforms and different BPI stacks.
+3. Coexistence and interoperability with legacy platforms and different BPI stacks

 This document defines an Abstraction Layer within the context of a BPI as a set of functions and procedures allowing the interaction of BPI-enabled applications that access the features or data of an operating system, application, or other services with BPI capabilities.